Imran4424/Software-Architecture/SolidPrinciples.md

 Objects should be replaceable with their subtypes without affecting the correctness of the program.

+What it means that, the functions that use pointers or references of

 # Interface Segregation Principle

 # Dependency Inversion Principle